EleutherAI/lm-evaluation-harness/lm_eval/tasks/commonsense_qa/README.md

 #### Tasks

-* `default`: Represents the "random" split from the paper.
+* `commonsense_qa`: Represents the "random" split from the paper.
+Uses an MMLU-style prompt, as (presumably) used by Llama evaluations.

 ### Checklist